How are you celebrating today? Aren’t you excited? What should we do to celebrate?”

 Well, worry not.
 Let’s break down what you can do about the birthday blues instead.

 Action: Once you draw awareness about what’s making you feel bummed out, it gives you a chance to act and change something about it to your liking.
 If you're feeling lonely, you can make the effort to reach out to people and see how that makes you feel.
+In this way you can see what it means for you to be celebrating birthdays authentically.

 Reasoning with the expectations: Expectations come with a lot of pressure; leaving no wiggle room for anything but the feeling of being stuck.
 Reasoning with them and drawing a realistic view (without minimising both the good and bad of your experiences) might actually help you be kinder to yourself!